fekeshazy/LinApart/README.md

 # LinApart

-The LinApart routine can be used for efficiently performing the univariate partial fraction decomposition of large symbolic expressions, when the denominators are fully factorized.
-The routine is described in the following paper: [arXiv:2405.20130](https://arxiv.org/abs/2405.20130).
+The LinApart routine can be used for efficiently performing the univariate partial fraction decomposition of large symbolic expressions.
+The routine is described in the following paper: [arXiv:2405.20130](https://arxiv.org/abs/2405.20130) and ... .

 Wolfram Mathematica and C language implementations of the routine are provided.
 The latter includes both a standalone version and a library suitable for linking with other software (e.g. FORM).